 On Narcissism: An IntroductionWhite Press #ad - Sigismund schlomo freud was born on 6th May 1856, in the Moravian town of Príbor, now part of the Czech Republic.
 He inspired much discussion on the wealth of theories he produced and the reactions to his works began a century of great psychological investigation.
 On narcissism: an introduction' is an essay on the psychological symptoms and treatment of narcissism.

-On Narcissism: An Introduction #ad - This early work by sigmund freud was originally published in 1914 and we are now republishing it with a brand new introductory biography.
+This early work by sigmund freud was originally published in 1914 and we are now republishing it with a brand new introductory biography.
 Freud made a huge and lasting contribution to the field of psychology with many of his methods still being used in modern psychoanalysis.
 He studied a variety of subjects, and zoology, physiology, including philosophy, graduating with an MD in 1881.

 .
 Freud's examination of the subject is extensively discussed through the use of anecdotes and examples.
 A. Brill.

 The Interpretation of Dreams: The Complete and Definitive TextBasic Books #ad - Encompassing dozens of case histories and detailed analyses of actual dreams, this landmark work grants us unique insight into our sleeping experiences.
 Renowned for translating freud's german writings into English, James Strachey--with the assistance of Freud's daughter Anna--first published this edition in 1953.